Atomic bombings of Hiroshima and Nagasaki: Bombing of Nagasaki

+According to a crew member Hiroshima was "the perfect mission" where everything went right.
+But in the Nagasaki mission almost everything went wrong.

 Responsibility for the timing of the second bombing was delegated to Tibbets.
-Scheduled for 11 August against Kokura, the raid was moved earlier by two days to avoid a five-day period of bad weather forecast to begin on 10 August.
+Scheduled for 11 August, the raid was moved earlier by two days to avoid a five-day period of bad weather forecast to begin on 10 August.
 Three bomb pre-assemblies had been transported to Tinian, labeled F-31, F-32, and F-33 on their exteriors.
 On 8 August, a dress rehearsal was conducted off Tinian by Sweeney using Bockscar as the drop airplane.
 Assembly F-33 was expended testing the components and F-31 was designated for the 9 August mission.

 At 03:47 Tinian time (GMT+10), 02:47 Japanese time, on the morning of 9 August 1945, Bockscar, flown by Sweeney's crew, lifted off from Tinian island with the Fat Man, with Kokura as the primary target and Nagasaki the secondary target.
 The mission plan for the second attack was nearly identical to that of the Hiroshima mission, with two B-29s flying an hour ahead as weather scouts and two additional B-29s in Sweeney's flight for instrumentation and photographic support of the mission.
-Sweeney took off with his weapon already armed but with the electrical safety plugs still engaged.
+Sweeney took off with his weapon partially armed, but with the electrical safety plugs still engaged; arming was completed a few minutes after takeoff.

 During pre-flight inspection of Bockscar, the flight engineer notified Sweeney that an inoperative fuel transfer pump made it impossible to use 640 USgal of fuel carried in a reserve tank.
 This fuel would still have to be carried all the way to Japan and back, consuming still more fuel.
 Replacing the pump would take hours; moving the Fat Man to another aircraft might take just as long and was dangerous as well, as the bomb was live.
-Tibbets and Sweeney therefore elected to have Bockscar continue the mission.
+Tibbets and Sweeney therefore elected to have Bockscar continue the mission as the reserve fuel was not expected to be needed.